Thermomagnetic Anomalies by Magnonic Criticality in Ultracold Atomic Transport

 The bulk terms $\hat{H}_\alpha$ with the label $\alpha=\mathrm{L},\mathrm{R}$ describe the left (L) and right (R) FIs, where $J>0$ is the exchange coupling between nearest neighbors, ${\hat{\bm{s}}}_{\r_i\alpha}$ is a spin operator at the site $\r_i$ on a cubic lattice, $h_\alpha\geq0$ is the effective Zeeman field along the $z$ direction, and $\hat{M}_\alpha=\sum_{\r_i}\hat{s}^z_{\r_i\alpha}$ is the magnetization operator.
 For simplicity, both FIs are assumed to have the same coupling constant $J$ and number of lattice sites $\N$.
-The way to control $h_\alpha$ in ultracold atom experiments is discussed in Supplemental Material~\cite{supplemental}.
+We note that $h_\alpha$ are not external fields but effective ones controlled by the population imbalance between the two internal states of atoms~\cite{Krinner2016-gd,supplemental}.
 The tunneling term $\hat{H}_\rmT$ describes the connection between the left and right FIs by a weak exchange coupling $J_\rmT\ll J$ denoted by the light blue bond in Fig.~\ref{fig:system}, where the sites $\R_\mathrm{L}$ and $\R_\mathrm{R}$ are edges of the bond.
 Due to the barrier potential in Fig.~\ref{fig:system}(b), the system is partitioned into left and right regions, with atoms able to tunnel between them only via the light blue bond at the minimum of the barrier potential.
 Because the deep Mott state is considered to realize FIs, the hopping of atoms over the bond results in the exchange coupling in Eq.~\eqref{eq:H_T}.
 By analogy with a quantum point contact, which is a narrow construction for electronic or particle flows~\cite{krinner2017,nazarov}, we refer to this junction as a magnetic quantum point contact (MQPC).
 In the case of highly polarized FIs as in Fig.~\ref{fig:system}, the MQPC is regarded as a quantum point contact for magnons~\cite{supplemental}.